flyinghead/flycast/README.md

 Apart from that, we don't accept monetary donations right now.
 We also don't plan to be releasing a premium version at any store.
-Most of the project has been developed by drk||Raziel (aka, skmp, drk, Raz, etc) but it has been based on the Works of multiple people.
+Most of the project has been developed by drk||Raziel (aka, skmp, drk, Raz, etc) but it has been based on the works of multiple people.
 It would be extremely unfair to charge for it and get all the credit :)

 We're planning for an indiegogo campaign later on to help with sustained development and running costs, so follow @reicastdc on twitter for updates

 Team
 ----
 The active team consists of drk||Raziel (mostly just writing code), PsyMan (debugging/testing and everything else) and a little bit of gb_away

 In previous iterations a lot of people have worked on this, notably David Miller (aka, ZeZu), the nullDC team, friends from #pcsx2 and all over the world :)